Treasure Beneath the Sunshine Skyway?

 Florida’s Roadside Alligator Wrestling Shows

 Before theme parks, before glossy beach resorts, Florida lured visitors with something far wilder: alligators.
 By the early 1900s, alligators were the state’s first celebrity attractions, and nothing screamed “Florida vacation” like pulling off a sandy roadside to watch a man in khaki shorts wrestle a 10-foot reptile into submission.
-These shows weren’t just entertainment—they … Read more
+These shows weren’t just entertainment. … Read more

 Tracking Florida’s Skunk Ape